 Utilize marketing holidays like Black Friday, Cyber Monday, or national holidays depending on the user’s location.
-Take advantage of special dates like birthday or anniversary.
+Take advantage of special dates like their birthday or anniversary.
 Pay attention to the days of the week and time of the day that is most convenient for communication.

 To implement occasion-based segmentation, collect personal data from subscription forms, lead magnets, or surveys.
 These insights will help you improve the open rate of your campaigns and build a positive brand image.

 The example below is a way to use occasion — the end of the year — to upsell a pricing plan.

 Based On Customer Satisfaction

 This segmentation type is based on customer feedback.
 It helps fix issues when users are not happy with the product before they spread negative words about your brand.